HNoMS Mjølner (1868)

-HNoMS Mjølner was the fourth of five ships of the John Ericsson-class monitors built for the Royal Swedish Navy and the Royal Norwegian Navy in the mid-1860s.
-Impressed by the use of ironclads during the American Civil War, the design was based on that of USS Monitor.
-They were designed under the supervision of the Swedish-born inventor, John Ericsson—coincidentally, designer of Monitor—, and built in Sweden.
-Mjølner was delivered in 1868 and ran aground the following year, although she was not seriously damaged.
-The ship was reconstructed in 1897 and given modern breech-loading guns.
+HNoMS Mjølner, named after the hammer of the god Thor, was the fourth of five ships of the John Ericsson-class monitors built for the Royal Swedish Navy and the Royal Norwegian Navy in the mid-1860s.
+Influenced by the use of ironclads during the American Civil War, the design was based on that of USS Monitor.
+They were designed under the supervision of the Swedish-born inventor John Ericsson—coincidentally designer of Monitor—and built in Sweden.
+Mjølner was delivered in 1868.
+She ran aground the following year, without serious damage, and reconstructed in 1897 with later breech-loading guns.
 Mjølner was sold for scrap in 1909.

 Design and description

 The John Ericsson-class ironclads were designed to meet the need of the Swedish and Norwegian Navies for small, shallow-draft armored ships capable of defending their coastal waters.
 The standoff between USS Monitor and the much larger CSS Virginia during the Battle of Hampton Roads in, early 1862, roused much interest in Sweden in this new type of warship, as it seemed ideal for coastal defense duties.
 John Ericsson, designer and builder of Monitor, born in Sweden—although becoming an American citizen in 1848—offered to share his design with the Swedes.
 In response, they sent Lieutenant John Christian d'Ailly to the United States to study monitor design and construction under Ericsson.
 D'Ailly arrived in July 1862 and toured rolling mills, gun foundries, and visited several different ironclads under construction.
 He returned to Sweden in 1863 having completed the drawings of a Monitor-type ship under Ericsson's supervision.